 Keep Track of Purchases and Sales

-Stash Away Part of Your Proceeds from Sales that Have Gains
+Set aside Part of Your Proceeds from Profitable Sales

 Time your Sales Carefully

-Holding a stock for a day over one year can significantly affect your liabilities for the tax year.
-Slowing down or accelerating gains near the end of the year can also have big tax consequences.
+Holding stocks just over one year can significantly impact your tax liability.
+Timing gains near year-end can also have major tax consequences.

 Compliance with the IRS